“Hi!” at its physical core can be best defined as a sound with an intonation. But is it so?

-Asking your patients to leave a review online before they leave your practice is the first step.
-With the excellent care that you provide along with a positive experience at your practice, they are bound to say good things, adding to your reputation.
+Asking your patients to leave a review online before they leave your practice is the first step toward good reputation management.
+With the excellent care that you provide, along with a positive experience at your practice, they are bound to say good things, adding to your reputation.

-The more you build trust and show your existing patients that your practice is worth their time and money, the more likely you are to attract more patients and expand your reach.
+The more you build trust and show your existing patients that your practice is worth their time and money, the more likely you will attract more patients and expand your reach.

 An “OK” experience doesn’t make the cut.
-Talk, engage- make them remember you.
+Talk, engage—make them remember you.
 You can even directly ask them to refer a patient or wait for them to start talking about your practice to their friends and family.
-Happier the patients more chances of them spreading the word.
+The happier the patients, the more chances of them spreading the word.

 How much are canceled appointments and no-shows cost you?
-The answer is simple- too much money, time, and resources could have been spent in delivering a better patient experience.
+The answer is simple- too much money, time, and resources could have been spent on delivering a better patient experience.

 Let’s look at an example here:

 On average the no-show rate of a dental practice is 15%